Thursday, August 15, 2013

 Like K.C., Nawra's family is"broken", but not by choice, but by violence and murder.
 For K.C. she understands how Nawra feels "spoiled" or as K.C. puts it, "defective" with her inability to do school work.
 Like K.C., Nawra also has difficulty writing but it is because she is illiterate.
 Despite the huge cultural differences as evidenced by what each girl writes about, both girls can find something in their letters that resonates with them.
 Nawra encourages K.C. to persevere and to respect her mother, while K.C. is deeply touched by Nawra's struggle to simply survive and she encourages her to keep going.
 Both girls stories end with a measure of hope and both begin to find their own way in their world.

-Admittedly this novel was a bit slow at first, but I encourage readers to persevere because there is an important story to be told and it worth reading.
+The Milk of Birds begins slowly but Whitman is simply setting the stage.
+Readers are encouraged to persevere because there is an important story to be told and it is worth reading.
 Whitman did a great deal of research in order to create Nawra's voice and make it authentic.
 She also educates her readers through Nawra's narrative but also by using K.C.'s mom, who gives her daughter some background information on how things came to be in Sudan.

 For example, the issue of AIDS and rape are related, not just because a woman can contract AIDS from rape, but also because of the belief by the men in Nawra's culture that sex with a virgin can cure them.
 Although there is only a mention of this in passing in the novel, this is a prevalent belief that medical field workers must counter.
 It leads to the violation of very young girls.
 Rape is also often used as a weapon of war, to destroy a society, weakening family bonds, and demoralizing and marginalizing women.

-I highly recommend this book to teens of all ages.
-There is quite a bit of violence in the novel but it's not done in a graphic way, simply told in Nawra's understated narrative.
+Although there is quite a bit of violence in the novel it's not done in a graphic way, but told simply using Nawra's understated narrative.
 The beautiful cover only enhances the prospective reader's desire to open the cover and learn more.
-I would love to see more novels written on recent events.

 Book Details: